-Candidates at Part II will receive, in addition to their overall Part II mark and class, a "consolidated" mark and class reflecting their performance in the Tripos as a whole.
+Candidates at Part II will receive, in addition to their overall Part II mark and class, a "consolidated" mark and class reflecting their performance in the Tripos as a whole (referred to by the University as their "Overall Degree Classification").
 In calculating the consolidated mark, Part IB would be weighted at 30% and Part II would be weighted at 70%.
 The consolidated mark is therefore determined by the following formula, rounded to one decimal place: